-If the temperature is lower than 5 K and the electrolyte density has not decreased to more than 0.02 kg/l less than the density of the filling acid, then a simplified commissioning charge as described in Chap.
+If the temperature increment is less than 5 K and the electrolyte density has not decreased to more than 0.02 kg/l less than the density of the filling acid, then a simplified commissioning charge as described in Chap.
 5.12.1 and Chap.
 5.12.2 is sufficient.